 - The applicant will be required to possess basic independent living skills such as self-feeding, showering, dressing, and toileting.
-Applicant must be continent & have the ability to maintain bowel routine.
-Our program is designed to meet the needs of our campers based on a 3:1 or better Camper to Counselor ratio.
+Applicant must be continent and have the ability to maintain bowel routine.
+Our program is designed to meet the needs of our campers based on a 5:1 or better Camper-to-counselor ratio.
 We are not equipped to provide 1:1 assistance/supervision in a group setting at this time.
 If you feel that your camper would not fit into our current camper-to-staff ratio please contact us to discuss additional possibilities.

-- Is not abusive toward him/her self or others, i.e. does not physically, verbally, or sexually abuse self or others.
-Abuse may include hitting, biting, scratching, spitting, kicking, excessive swearing, excessive or inappropriate yelling or verbal degradation, inappropriate touching or fondling, or other inappropriate behavior.
+- Is not abusive toward him/herself or others, i.e. does not physically, verbally, or sexually abuse self or others.
+Abuse may be defined as hitting, biting, scratching, spitting, kicking, excessive swearing, excessive or inappropriate yelling or verbal degradation, inappropriate touching or fondling, or other inappropriate behavior.

 - Does not have a medical condition or impairment that has a substantial risk or likelihood for complication or injury or requires specialized medical treatment (i.e. intravenous infusions, tube feeding, a communicable disease or condition).